Family Feud: Bullseye/Bankroll game

+Celebrity Family Feud

+The first edition of Celebrity Family Feud by NBC began in 2008 as part of a block of summer reality series it branded as All-American Summer.
+The NBC edition was hosted by Al Roker, with Burton Richardson as announcer.
+This version only lasted for one season and was canceled in March 2009.
+This is the first and (to date) only version of Family Feud to air exclusively on NBC.
+In 2015, the show was revived by ABC with Steve Harvey, host of the syndicated version of Family Feud, selected as host, and Burton Richardson returning as announcer.
+This would mark the first time any version of Family Feud has aired exclusively on ABC since the initial Dawson version was canceled in 1985.
+Harvey has hosted Celebrity Family Feud since 2015, while Richardson announced for Celebrity Family Feud from 2015 until 2023.
+Rubin Ervin replaced Richardson as announcer in July 2024.

+As of 2025, twelve seasons of Celebrity Family Feud have aired (1 on NBC, 11 on ABC).

 Hosts and announcers

 When Family Feud was conceived in 1976, Richard Dawson (then a regular panelist on the Goodson–Todman game show Match Game) had a standing agreement with Mark Goodson that when the next Goodson–Todman game show was in the planning stages, Dawson would be given an audition to host it.
 Dawson had read in trade publications that a pilot for a new show named Family Feud was in the works, and it was originally to be hosted by Star Trek actor William Shatner (although since they were involved in the run-throughs, Geoff Edwards and Jack Narz, the latter of whom reputedly was Goodson's initial choice to host, were under consideration).
 Incensed, Dawson sent his agent to Goodson to threaten to present an un-funny, silent, and bland persona on future Match Game episodes if he was not given an audition for Feud.

 Dawson was then selected as host of the original ABC and first syndicated versions of Family Feud.
 As writer David Marc put it, Dawson's on-air personality "fell somewhere between the brainless sincerity of Wink Martindale and the raunchy cynicism of Chuck Barris".
-Dawson showed himself to have insistent affections for all of the female members of each family that competed on the show, regardless of age, kissing them, an act that attracted some controversy then among viewers.
 Writers Tim Brooks, Jon Ellowitz, and Earle F. Marsh attributed Family Feud's popularity to Dawson's "glib familiarity" (he had previously played Newkirk on Hogan's Heroes) and "ready wit" (from his tenure as a panelist on Match Game).
 The show's original announcer was Gene Wood, with Johnny Gilbert and Rod Roddy serving as occasional substitutes.

 In 1988, comedian Ray Combs took over Dawson's role as host on CBS and in syndication with Wood returning as announcer and Roddy and Art James serving in that role when Wood was not available.
 Combs hosted the program until the daytime version's cancellation in 1993 and the syndicated version until the end of the 1993–94 season.
 Dawson returned to the show at the request of Mark Goodson Productions for the 1994–95 season.